-Director, International School for Jewish Peoplehood Studies at Beit Hatfutsot-The Museum of the Jewish People
+Director, The Koret International School for Jewish Peoplehood Studies at Beit Hatfutsot – The Museum of the Jewish People

-Rabbi Talia Avnon-Benveniste is director of the International School for Jewish Peoplehood Studies (ISJPS) at Beit Hatfutsot-The Museum of the Jewish People.
-Managing a full staff of professionals, she works to instill Jewish peoplehood consciousness among Jews worldwide that fosters involvement with and a commitment to the Jewish people.
-She oversees an array of interactive, informal, supplementary, international, multi-lingual and multi-cultural programs and initiatives that serve as an international platform for defining and advancing Jewish peoplehood via museum education and educational professional development.
+Itamar Kerner is director of the Koret International School for Jewish Peoplehood Studies (ISJPS) at Beit Hatfutsot-The Museum of the Jewish People.
+Managing a full staff of professionals, he works to instill Jewish peoplehood consciousness among Jews worldwide that fosters involvement with and a commitment to the Jewish people.
+He oversees an array of interactive, informal, supplementary, international, multi-lingual and multi-cultural programs and initiatives that serve as an international platform for defining and advancing Jewish peoplehood via museum education and educational professional development.

 Director of Programs Development